PhilLockett/tfc/README.md

     $ make
     $ sudo make install

-Once installed, 'tfc' can be run from any directory.
+Once installed, `tfc` can be run from any directory.

 ## Creating a tar file
 Sometimes it is more convenient to use a tar file to share software than